IE Graduate Program FAQ

 My recommender is having trouble receiving Purdue email.

-No, it is optional, and if you did not from graduate high school in the U.S.A., do not submit.
+No, it is optional, and if you did not graduate from a high school in the U.S.A., please do not submit.

 Should I submit extra documents to increase the chance of admission?

-No, please stay with our admission requirements only.
+No, please meet all of our admission requirements above and do not submit extra documents.
 All of your accomplishments can be listed in your resume or be stated on your Statement of Purpose.
 Any documents found that are not listed in our requirements page will be discarded.
+Do not send us any copies of your financial statement or other documents requested by ISS or the Office of the Bursar.

 Do I need a separate Fellowship application?